zero-to-mastery/resources/YouTubeChannels.md

 - [Code with Ania Kubów #JavaScriptGames](https://www.youtube.com/c/AniaKub%C3%B3w): Learn JavaScript, React, Html, CSS and Express by making retro game in these tutorials.
 - [Uncode - GATE Computer Science](https://www.youtube.com/channel/UCJjC1hn78yZqTf0vdTC6wAQ/videos): It is a one-stop solution for all computer science enthusiasts.
 You can learn computer science, programming, and coding from scratch.

-- [Andy Sterkowitz](https://www.youtube.com/c/AndySterkowitz/featured):Andy is a self-taught coder.
-He started to code back in 2014 when he was 28, leaving behind a job as a car salesman and not having much contact with coding at all before that.
-  Nowadays Andy has a YouTube channel and help people land their dream job as a software developer.

 ## Musings